ilhamhanif/simple-cdc-service/README.md

 Explanation:

--   Container name: **kafka-consumer**.
+-   Service name: **kafka-consumer**.
--   This container startup is depends on **debezium** and **kafka**.
-    -   debezium service should be started.
+-   This service will be started after debezium and kafka service successfully started.
-    -   kafka service should be healthy.

 #### Database ClickHouse

-CLickHouse database is used as target database with container configuration as mentioned below.
+CLickHouse has a role as target database.

 ```
   clickhouse: